-Cash and cash equivalents as at August 31, 2017, totalled \$2,013,657, compared to \$4,681,475 as at August 31, 2016.
+Cash and cash equivalents as at November 30, 2017, totalled \$483,374, compared to \$5,140,478 as at November 30, 2016.
 It is management's intention to search further capital funding in the form of equity or debts to support current and future exploration and evaluation assets development.

-Financing sources table Date Туре Financings Amount General description of the use of proceeds September 2016 Credit facility Helm AG \$1,500,000 Feasibility study of the Rose Lithium-Tantalum project Between November 2, 2016 and August 23, 2017 l Hvarcica of chara I Common shares \$497,500 The net proceed of the financing was used to: Fund the general administrative expenses, investing activities and other working capital needs Between January 25 and June 16, 2017 Exercise of warrants and brokers and intermediaries options Common shares The net proceed of the financing was used to: Fund the general administrative expenses, investing activities and other working capital needs June 2017 Credit facility Helm AG \$3,000,000 Feasibility study of the Rose Lithium-Tantalum project
+Financing sources table Date Туре Financings Amount General description of the use of proceeds September 2016 Credit facility Helm AG \$1,500,000 Feasibility study of the Rose Lithium-Tantalum project Between November 2, 2016 and August 23, 2017 Exercise of share purchase options Common shares \$497,500 The net proceed of the financing was used to: Fund the general administrative expenses, investing activities and other working capital needs Between January 25 and June 16, 2017 Exercise of warrants and brokers and intermediaries options Common shares \$1,045,330 The net proceed of the financing was used to: Fund the general administrative expenses, investing activities and other working capital needs June 2017 Credit facility Helm AG \$3,000,000 Feasibility study of the Rose Lithium-Tantalum project Between September 13 and November 8, 2017 Exercise of share purchase options Common shares \$53,940 The net proceed of the financing was used to: Fund the general administrative expenses, investing activities and other working capital needs